erichVK5/erichVK5-air-quality-monitor/README.md

 The datalogging shield requires a CR1220 battery for the real time clock, and will require a FAT16 or FAT32 formatted SD card of up between 32MB and 32GB in size.

-Afer assembling the datalogging shield's headers and inserting the battery, the shield should be mounted on the Arduino Uno R3 and the clock example code used to set the current time.
+After assembling the datalogging shield's headers and inserting the battery, the shield should be mounted on the Arduino Uno R3 and the clock example code used to set the current time.

 Once the air quality PCB has been assembled, it can be mounted on the datalogging shield, and the sketch uploaded.